daattali/beautiful-jekyll/_drafts/our-simple-kindergarten-2021-2022.md

 redirect_from: []

 ---
 My third son is heading into kindergarten at home this year and after having a bit more experience, I know exactly how I'd like to plan out his year.
 I'm all for slow and simple and lots of space to be a kid, still!
-Today on the blog, I can't wait to share with you our simple kindergarten 2021-2022.
+Today on the blog, I'm sharing about our simple kindergarten 2021-2022.

 ![A picture of pencils and paper on a table.](/uploads/simple-homeschooling-shm.jpg "Our Simple Kindergarten 2021-2022 SHM")

 I used to be a lower elementary teacher before staying home with the kids, so I assumed I had it all figured out before we started homeschooling years ago with our first.
 I was surprised to find out that my years as a teacher prepared me for not much.
 Kindergarten at home is nothing compared to my classroom!
+See [this blog here](https://homeeducator.com/homeschool-vs-public-school/) about the homeschool vs. public school debate.

 ## My take on kindergarten

 I believe that this age is the age to keep being a child.
 There's lots of time in the future to do older kid things.
 I love to allow a lot of space for play and rest and _mud_, of course.
 Our kindergarten tends to be slow and gentle.
 Coming from being a kindergarten teacher, it took me time to really figure out what worked for our family, but this has been it.
 However you do kindergarten, the biggest thing to remember is that this is a new experience.
 Both for the parent and child.
 And to go slow and enjoy the day to day.
 And that learning can also happen in organic ways beyond paper and pen.
-LINK OUT TO LEAH’s website.

 * **Related:** [How This One Quote Can Help Simplify Your Homeschool Life](https://www.simplehomemom.com/how-this-one-quote-can-help-simplify-your-homeschool-life/)